CARTAvis/manual_source/source/installation_and_configuration.rst

 * After copy-and-paste a CARTA URL, I see the CARTA GUI is not initialized...

   Check your browser version.
-It needs to support wasm sreaming and enabled.
+It needs to support "*wasm*" sreaming and enabled.

 * CARTA does not launch...